peterzxli/cvpp/README.md

 # *TODO*
 - [ ] Compatible with OpenCV 4
 - [ ] Test on Ubuntu 16.04
-- [ ] Compatible with Metal on MacOS
+- [ ] Compatible with Metal on macOS
 - [x] Installation tips for MacOS